The phone box where Jo Jo Dullard was last seen

 After collecting her social welfare payment in Harold's Cross, Dullard spent the afternoon at a bar called Bruxelles, which is situated near Grafton Street in Dublin.

-It is likely that the 21-year-old was trying to kill some time, as her bus was not scheduled to leave until 6 p.m.
+It is likely that Dullard visited the bar to pass the time, as her bus was not scheduled to leave until 6 p.m.

-Dullard chose Bruxelles because she was familiar with the place and had frequented it on a number of occasions while she was living in Dublin.
-Furthermore, one of her friends worked behind the bar.
+Dullard chose Bruxelles because she was familiar with the place, having frequented it on multiple occasions while she was living in Dublin.
+One of her friends also worked behind the bar.

-Later that afternoon, Dullard's ex-boyfriend showed up at the pub.
+Later that afternoon, Dullard's ex-boyfriend arrived at the pub.
 For the next couple of hours, the pair drank together and reportedly became close.

 After a few drinks, Dullard decided that she wanted to spend the night in Dublin.
-However, those plans were dashed when her ex's current girlfriend walked into the bar and saw them sitting together.
+However, those plans fell apart when her ex's current girlfriend walked into the bar and saw them sitting together.
 This led to an argument, which resulted in her ex-boyfriend leaving Bruxelles.

 Unfortunately, by that point, Dullard's 6 p.m. bus back to Callan had already left.